 Holiday or Buffet Food Safety

 A popular way to celebrate holidays or any party occasion is to invite friends and family to a buffet.
-However, this type of food service where foods are left out for long periods leave the door open for uninvited guests — bacteria that cause foodborne illness.
+However, this type of food service where foods is left out for long periods leaves the door open for uninvited guests — bacteria that can cause foodborne illness.
 Festive times for giving and sharing should not include sharing foodborne illness.
 Here are some tips from the USDA’s Meat and Poultry Hotline to help you have a SAFE holiday party.

 Always wash your hands before and after handling food.
 Keep your kitchen, dishes and utensils clean also.
 Always serve food on clean plates — not those previously holding raw meat and poultry.
 Otherwise, bacteria which may have been present in raw meat juices can cross contaminate the food to be served.